 If it is determined that you are in need of medically-monitored detoxification, this will be your first step in treatment.
 Your plan of care during detox will be determined by the treatment team and based upon your level of addiction to meth.
-As The Refuge understands that the idea of detox and rehab is frightening, our detox team will make sure to explain everything we are doing before it happens so that there are no surprises.
+We understand that the idea of detox and addiction rehab is frightening, our detox team will make sure to explain everything we are doing before it happens so that there are no surprises.
 During detox, you’ll be monitored 24 hours a day for safety until it is determined that you are medically stable enough to enter our addiction rehab center.

 Medication may be used at the beginning of your stay at our meth addiction treatment center in order to manage any symptoms of withdrawal or other symptoms that may be hindering your ability to fully engage in the treatment process.
 If possible, medication will be reduced or eliminated as you learn the coping skills necessary to live a sober life.
 Other individuals may require more long-term medication management to treat any co-occurring disorders.
 The usage of medication will be determined by your treatment team.